Home Canning - How to Avoid Botulism

 What do I need to know about pressure canning?

 A pressure canner is a large, cast-aluminum pot with a locking lid and a pressure gauge.
-By cooking under pressure, you can bring the temperature of boiling water up to 116°C (240°F).
+By cooking under pressure, you can increase the temperature of boiling water from 100°C (212°F) up to 116oC (240o F).
 This is the minimum temperature necessary to destroy botulism spores, and the only way to guarantee safe canning for food items such as vegetables, meats and seafood.

 Your pressure canner should come with complete instructions.
 Always follow them carefully.
 Keep these points in mind: